23 July 2021

 on course website

-The course Data science: Data Analysis offers a range of statistical techniques and algorithms from statistics, machine learning and data mining to make predict future events and uncover hidden structures in data.
+The course Data science: Data Analysis offers a range of techniques and algorithms from statistics, machine learning and data mining to make predictions about future events and to uncover hidden structures in data.
 The course has a strong practical focus; participants actively learn how to apply these techniques to real data and how to interpret their results.
 The course covers both classical and modern topics in data analysis.

 What puts former criminals on the right track?
 How can we prevent heart disease?
 Can Twitter predict election outcomes?
 What does a violent brain look like?
 How many social classes does 21st century society have?
 Are hospitals spending too much on health care, or too little?